dgelven1/Udacity-Self-Driving-Car-/CarND-Advanced-Lane-Lines/README.md

 ## Step 5.
 Apply Perspective Transform

-The next step in the pipeline is to apply a bird's eye view perspective transform.
+The next step in the pipeline is to apply a perspective transform (bird's eye view) .

 This transform is completed by manually selecting the coordinates cooresponding to the shape of the lane in the original image.
 These coordinates are known as the source points.